pedro-teles-fonseca/inspect/README.md

 ## Usage

 Imagine we want to write a function that simulates `n` flips of the same coin.
-Assuming that `bias` is the probability “heads” outcome:
+Assuming that `bias` is the probability of the “heads” outcome:

 ``` r